Khora/infomap/README.md

 Put in the sheet ID for the "French" tab of the Google Spreadsheet containing the data for the infomap. e.g. "2011609971"
 ## greekGid.txt
-Put in the sheet ID for the "French" tab of the Google Spreadsheet containing the data for the infomap. e.g. "1538519839"
+Put in the sheet ID for the "Greek" tab of the Google Spreadsheet containing the data for the infomap. e.g. "1538519839"
 ## kurdishGid.txt
-Put in the sheet ID for the "French" tab of the Google Spreadsheet containing the data for the infomap. e.g. "1847047387"
+Put in the sheet ID for the "Kurdish" tab of the Google Spreadsheet containing the data for the infomap. e.g. "1847047387"
 ## mapboxApiToken.txt
 Put in a mapbox API token so the system can use the mapbox API.